The coronavirus pandemic has changed the lives of people and businesses across the world.

 Efforts to limit the spread of the coronavirus

-As part of its efforts to limit the spread of the coronavirus, the Costa Rican government has banned the entry of all tourists until at least June 30.
-However, anyone already in Costa Rica is permitted to stay.
-The Costa Rica Treatment Center is welcoming clients for its affordable rehab programs, including foreigners who are already in the country on a tourist visa.
+As part of its efforts to limit the spread of the coronavirus, the Costa Rican government had banned the entry of all tourists until at least June 30, 2020.
+However, anyone already in Costa Rica was permitted to stay.
+Costa Rica Treatment Center welcomed clients for its affordable rehab programs during 2020, including foreigners who were already in the country on a tourist visa, with a strong protocol in place due to the pandemic.

-CRTC has also adopted rigorous disinfection standards and is following all recommendations issued by Costa Rica’s Health Ministry — which has been among the most successful in the world at controlling the spread of the coronavirus.
+CRTC also adopted rigorous disinfection standards and continues to follow all recommendations issued by Costa Rica’s Health Ministry, which has been among the most successful in the world at controlling the spread of the coronavirus since the beginning of the pandemic.

 “Costa Rica has maintained a favorable situation but we need for everyone to keep doing their part,” said Health Minister Daniel Salas.